 If you want a no-fail solution to picking flowers for your window box, you can always match your house color.

-I’m not even sure if the flowers in the window box of this pink house are real, but they certainly look pretty.
+I think those are faux flowers in the window box of this pink house, but they certainly look pretty.

 Similarly, using white flowers against a white house is always a classic color combination which looks stunning with the black trim on this house.